turkdogan/dropout/README.md

-Several Dropout implementation in C++ language.
+Dropout implementation example in C++ language.
 Eigen library has been used as a matrix library.